Find out what qualifies as a workplace injury, how to protect your rights, if you need an attorney, and how to file a workers’ compensation claim.

 When, where, and how your injuries occur will determine if you have a valid work injury claim.

-To qualify as a valid work injury claim, the following criteria must be true:
+To qualify as a valid work injury claim, these criteria must be met:

 - You were injured while legally employed and on-the-clock

 - You were not injured while doing anything illegal